-You’ll need to use all of these when you’re preparing.
+Use all these books when you’re preparing for the test.
 There are lots of products available that contain practice questions, but these are different from the questions in the actual test.
-It’s really important you do not just learn the answers without understanding fully why it's correct because the questions on the actual test are not exactly the same as the practice ones.
+It’s really important that you do not just learn the answers without understanding fully why they’re correct.

 Using official publications will help you get the most out of your preparation.
 You can find these in the Safe Driving for Life shop.

 How the test works

 The multiple choice test consists of 47 multiple choice questions taken from these topics

 - vehicle loading.

 There is also a video clip with 3 multiple choice questions that relate to the clip.
 You can replay the video if you want to watch it again.
 Try these practice clips.